prankshaw/Domain-Explorer/README.md

 # Domain-Explorer
-Input any URL and all the links on web-page, types of domains, their count and sizeof web-page will be revealed.
+Input URL to any web-page and all the links onthat web-page, types of domains present, their count(total links) and sizeof web-page will be revealed magically.
 ## See it Working!
 Just download the script(.py) file and run it in your favorite IDE or terminal supporting Python 3.x.
 To download python visit https://www.python.org/downloads/ and then run the script